 If you are an administrator in a company and want to block user access from the registry editor see how you can do it from the group policy or from the registry itself.

-So much for 10 as well as in Windows 11, you can block user access to the registry editor thus avoiding any mistakes or intentional actions by malicious users.
+In both Windows 10 and Windows 11, you can block user access to the registry editor thus avoiding any mistakes or intentional actions by malicious users.

 The registry is a very sensitive Windows file and anyone who knows how to manipulate it can gain access to the core of the operating system.
 On the other hand, a single wrong setting can destroy the operating environment and render the computer unusable.
 It is a valuable tool for any professional or experienced Windows user, but also a backdoor.